Welcome to the world of tower bells - large bells

 and those made of tubular tower bells are separate.

-Indexes to individual sites made of any kind of bell are fully integrated.
+Indexes to individual sites made of any kind of tower bell are fully integrated.

 - Tubular tower chimes -